LunaRoseManor/lunarosemanor.github.io/_drafts/2023-11-17-how-to-make-a-jekyll-theme.md

 As it turns out, it's not that small.
 Around 10 KB when it had all the features I would consider necessary given Jekyll's core feature set.
-I want to go into more detail about the challenges I faced when building it and what I'd change in the future.
-This should help anyone else looking to follow in my footsteps.
+I want to go into more detail about the challenges I faced in case anyone else needs help with it.

 # Goals
 I had three key goals going into this project: